aspose-words/Aspose.Words-API-References-Tutorials/english/net/add-content-using-documentbuilder/insert-floating-image/_index.md

 ## Conclusion
 Congratulations!
 You have successfully learned how to insert a floating image into a Word document using Aspose.Words for .NET.
 By following the step-by-step guide and utilizing the provided source code, you can now enhance your documents with visually appealing and customizable floating images.

+### FAQs for insert floating image in word document

+#### Q: Can I insert multiple floating images in a single document?

+A: Certainly!
+You can insert as many floating images as needed in a Word document using Aspose.Words for .NET.
+Simply repeat the insertion process to add multiple visually appealing images.

+#### Q: What wrapping options are available for the floating image?

+A: Aspose.Words for .NET provides various wrapping options for floating images, including Square, Tight, Through, TopBottom, and None.
+These options determine how the text interacts with the floating image.

+#### Q: Can I adjust the size of the floating image?

+A: Absolutely!
+You can specify the width and height of the floating image using the respective parameters in the InsertImage method.
+This allows you to control the dimensions of the image according to your design preferences.

+#### Q: Can I position the floating image relative to a specific element in the document?

+A: Yes, Aspose.Words for .NET allows you to position the floating image relative to specific elements, such as the margin, page, paragraph, or table.
+You can choose the appropriate relative horizontal and vertical position parameters to achieve the desired placement.

+#### Q: Is Aspose.Words for .NET suitable for both desktop and web applications?

+A: Yes, Aspose.Words for .NET is a versatile library suitable for both desktop and web applications.
+Whether you're building a Windows application or a web-based system, you can integrate the library effortlessly.